 Give these eggnog chocolate chunk cookies a try, and I think they might be your new favorite Christmas cookie!
 I’m betting Santa would probably like them a lot too.

 In fact, if you do try them with a little somethinsomethin in there… Can I come try??

 Eggnog Chocolate Chunk Cookies

-- 1 cup + 2 tablespoons all-purpose flour be sure to measure properly
+- 1 cup + 2 Tablespoons (135g) all-purpose flour be sure to measure properly

 - 1 teaspoon ground cinnamon

-- 1/2 teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

 - ½ teaspoon baking powder

 - ¼ teaspoon salt